RudraJadaun1/Wisper/README.md

 - Theming support for web UI and OLED.
 - Bluetooth connectivity for phone notifications.
 - Sound alerts via buzzer.
+-
+- ## New Features

+This section documents the additional features that were added after the original Wisper implementation.
+These extend the functionality of the middle and right hardware buttons, expand the OLED home screen, and introduce weather information and system diagnostics.

+1. Updated Time System (12-hour Format with AM/PM)

+The default home screen previously displayed time in a 24-hour format.
+It has now been upgraded to a 12-hour clock with AM and PM indicators, making the display easier to read at a glance.
+All countdowns and schedules continue working the same way, but the main clock follows the new format.

+2. Weather Display (via Web API)

+The home display now supports real-time weather data.
+Through a lightweight API fetch, the device displays:

+Temperature

+Atmospheric pressure

+Sunrise time

+Sunset time

+These values appear on the standard home screen in place of the original static information.

+Extended Weather Mode

+A secondary weather page is available where the OLED shows:

+Temperature

+Flow screen (larger temperature text)

+Humidity

+Wind speed at the bottom

+This mode can be cycled through using the existing home screen buttons without interrupting any active Pomodoro session or animation mode.

+3. System Information Mode (Middle Button)

+Pressing the middle hardware button now switches to a dedicated system info page.
+This page shows live diagnostic values:

+Device IP address

+Wi-Fi SSID

+RSSI (signal strength)

+Free heap memory

+System uptime in minutes/hours format

+This helps in debugging, checking Wi-Fi quality, and monitoring general device health during long runs.

+4. Robotic Eye Mode (Right Button - Updated)

+The last button still activates the robotic eye animation just like before.
+The following remain intact:

+Eye movements

+Blinks

+Sleep and wake cycles

+-

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 ![P1050579](https://github.com/user-attachments/assets/27e69d7a-fba9-43ed-810d-dcddd8e92143)